JannieI/canvas-workstation-V3/src/app/roadmap.md

     - refreshed via WS from DB
     - also used for auto-save: all the steps are saved here, and synced to server at specified  interval (setting on client)

-    Should we de-select all Ws when we change Tabs, or load a new D?
-If not, may be confusing but handy.
-If do, where do we do it - GlobVar functions, or in App component (and update Globals back, which does not make sense)

     Data:
     -----
     1. Make sure terminology is consitent: Datasource -> Transform -> Dataset
-    2. Make an ODBC connector - Bradley.
     3. Have TestConnectivity method - can TEST connection
     4. I used FieldNames (string) in ie Pivot - is that okay?
     5. Design (technically) how Datasets, pivotRow, pivotCol, pivotResult, pivotAgg, Fields,    FieldsMetaData, Combinations, CombinationDetails will work, given that these can change over   time, has to be fast enough (cannot all live in memory) and has to integrate with Vega ...